imDhiraj/File-Uploader-Searching/README.md

 # File Uploader and Searcher

-A FastAPI-based web application for uploading, managing, and searching files.
-This project demonstrates the use of modern Python frameworks and libraries to build a scalable and modular backend.
+A FastAPI-based web application for uploading, and searching files using MYSQL.

 ---